skyiky/AirportRunwaySimulator/README.txt

 Bonus implementation for runway: every plane with an ID mod 9 == 0 is an emergency plane and is moved to the front of its respective queue

-Please contact me if the code isn’t running!
-It shouldn’t freeze!